Over 60% of websites run on a CMS today, while many businesses still prefer custom-built sites for full control.

 You can implement any functionality and features with a custom website.
 You can create a unique user experience and ensure your website meets your requirements.

-You’ll need a qualified developer or development team you’ll need a qualified developer or development team for the design, construction, and upkeep of a custom website.
+You’ll need a qualified developer or a development team for the design and construction of a custom website.
 There is more requirement for technical knowledge for this with an increased number of experts.

-CMS systems frequently release regular updates and security patches to keep the system current and secure to keep the system current and secure.
+CMS systems frequently release regular updates and security patches to keep the system current and secure.
 To help you with any problems or inquiries, they often provide a support system that includes forums, documentation, and customer care.

 On the other hand, with a custom website, you or your development team are in charge of upgrades, maintenance, and support.
 You must ensure your website is updated frequently, and if problems occur, you might need outside assistance.